Juan César Cordero Dávila: World War II

 Cordero Dávila was assigned to the 65th Infantry Regiment at Camp Las Casas in Santurce, Puerto Rico.
 In 1942, the regiment underwent an extensive training program and in 1943, was sent to Panama to protect the Pacific and the Atlantic sides of the isthmus.
 In 1944, the regiment was sent to North Africa, arriving at Casablanca, where they underwent further training.
 By April 29, 1944, the regiment had landed in Italy and moved on to Corsica.
 In Corsica they were assigned to guard Army Air Force installations.
 On September 22, 1944, the 65th Infantry landed in Toulon, France, and was committed to action on the Maritime Alps at Peira Cava.
 On December 13, the 3rd Battalion under the command of Cordero Dávila, then a lieutenant colonel, relieved the 2nd Battalion of the Japanese-American 442nd "Nisei" Infantry Regiment which was under the command of fellow Puerto Rican Col. Virgil R. Miller.
 Opinions of Cordero's leadership skills were mixed.
 See video discussion of Cordero's leadership.
 The 65th Infantry faced the German 34th Infantry Divisions 107th Infantry Regiment and participated in a number of small unit engagements at Turine, Espinal-Chenimeril and Leintray.

-Cordero-Dávila served with the regiment in World War II for over three and a half years, advancing from the Regimental S-4 to Battalion Executive Officer, Battalion Commander of the regiment's 3rd Battalion, and Regimental Executive Officer.
-He also served for short periods during World War II as the Regimental Commander.
+Cordero-Dávila served with the regiment in World War II for over three and a half years, advancing from the regimental S-4 to battalion executive officer, battalion commander of the regiment's 3rd Battalion, and regimental executive officer.
+He also served for short periods during World War II as the regimental commander.
 After the war concluded, Cordero returned to the reserve for six months, then taking command of the Puerto Rico National Guard's 296th Combat Group.
 On September 10, 1950, Cordero was activated again due to the Korean War, commanding the 296th and overseeing Campamento Tortuguero, Campamento Salinas and Forts Losey and the Henry Barracks.

 Korean War

-When World War II came to an end, Cordero Dávila returned to Puerto Rico and assumed the commanded of the 296th Regimental Combat Team.
+When World War II came to an end, Cordero Dávila returned to Puerto Rico and assumed the command of the 296th Regimental Combat Team.
 He was responsible for training most of the men serving in the 65th Infantry.

-On August 26, 1950, the 65th Infantry under the command of Colonel Julian C. Lindsey, left Puerto Rico for Pusan, Korea and arrived there on September 23, 1950.
-Under the command of Colonel Linsey, the 65th became the third Regiment to cross the Han Ton River.
-The 65th was the Regiment which took and held Cherwon and they were also instrumental in breaking the Iron Triangle of Hill 717 in July 1951.
-In November 1951, the Regiment fought off an attack by two Regimental size enemy units, with success.
+On August 26, 1950, the 65th Infantry under the command of Colonel Julian C. Lindsey, left Puerto Rico for Pusan, Korea, and arrived there on September 23, 1950.
+Under the command of Colonel Linsey, the 65th became the third regiment to cross the Han Ton River.
+The 65th was the regiment which took and held Cherwon, and they were also instrumental in breaking the Iron Triangle of Hill 717 in July 1951.
+In November 1951, the regiment fought off an attack by two regimental-size enemy units, with success.

-On February 8, 1952, General J. Lawton Collins, the Army Chief of Staff, named Colonel Cordero Dávila, the highest-ranking Puerto Rican in the Army, Commanding officer of the 65th Regiment.
+On February 8, 1952, General J. Lawton Collins, the Army Chief of Staff, named Colonel Cordero Dávila, the highest-ranking Puerto Rican in the Army, commanding officer of the 65th Regiment.